 - sores that do not heal

-Although both type 1 and type 2 diabetes have similar symptoms, the NIDDK state that they do not develop in the same way.
+Although both type 1 and type 2 diabetes have similar symptoms, the

 They note that while people who develop type 1 diabetes usually experience a fast onset of symptoms, people living with type 2 diabetes tend to see a gradual onset of symptoms, which they may not notice until another complication develops, such as blurred vision.

 People who experience dry mouth as a result of medication can ask a doctor about the possibility of switching medications.
 Managing any underlying conditions — for example, keeping blood sugar levels within a safe range to control diabetes — may also help.

 Healthcare professionals can also prescribe medications to stimulate saliva production.
 These

 A person will need to take these medications for 3 months to ensure that they are working.

 A person can also try saliva substitutes that come in the form of gels, sprays, and lozenges.
 However, the authors of a